 TechRadar’s take: Note 8 may launch in late September, with a late October release date.
 That's six months after the S8 and S8 Plus.
 It would give Samsung more time to run extra safety tests.
 There's a chance that the company will want it out sooner to fill the void of new Note phones on sale, but we're unlikely to see anything sooner than autumn.

 Samsung Galaxy Note 8 screen

-- A 4K resolution
+- Pixel-sense 4K resolution

-Samsung is rumored to be readying two foldable phones in 2017.
+Samsung is rumored to be readying two foldable phones for 2017.
 But we don't feel like it's due for a flagship phone just yet – not this year at least.